 What is the “Shoulder Season?”

 The absolute best time of year to visit Italy is during shoulder season.
-This is because there are fewer tourists but (usually) delightful weather.
+This is because there are relatively fewer tourists compared to peak season and, typically, delightful weather.

 Calendar of Events